The Power of Transparency in Leadership: How Open Communication Builds Trust, Boosts Morale, and Drives Employee Engagement

 3. Transparency Drives Employee Engagement and Commitment

-4. Open Leadership Reduces Turnover and Increases Employee Loyalty
+4. Open Leadership Reduces Turnover and Increases Loyalty

 Best Practices for Implementing Transparent Leadership